 Luckily, our helicopter happened to be flying above the rural hospital where Best was located, having just been stood down from a different mission, when we learned the medical staff below needed our help.

 “When we arrived, Brady was critically ill, and they had trouble getting the breathing tube in,” said Cindy Seidl, the flight nurse on the mission.
 “We were able to go in with our video laryngoscope and assist.
-Then we hooked him up to a ventilator, but he didn’t respond in the normal way we would expect a young man to respond, and I think that because of the Hantavirus; his lungs were so badly injured at that point.”
+Then we hooked him up to a ventilator, but he didn’t respond in the normal way we would expect a young man to respond.
+I think that because of the Hantavirus his lungs were so badly injured at that point.”

 His diagnosis would come later, but for now our crews knew they needed to get oxygen into his lungs.